winterkanda/SQL-employee-tracker/README.md

 ## Description
 This is a command-line application which is built as a content management system interface that manages a company's employee database, using Node.js, Inquirer, and MySQL.
 Please start or invoke application through command-line or terminal using "node server.js", from which you will be prompted to choose which action you would like to take.

+---make sure to add a .env file that follows the example.env file

 ## User Story
 AS A business owner